 Navaratri is a festival of nine nights and 10 days.
 “Nava” means “nine” and “ratri” means “night” in Sanskrit.
 It is celebrated all over India and people of each state are preparing special dishes during these days.
 In Tamil Nadu dolls are arranged during Navaratri, called ‘kolu (golu)’.
 Here the dolls are arranged on a number of tiers and people go to each other’s house to see the ‘Kolu (Golu)’.
 At this time a variety of sundals are made for Neyveidhyam and also given to the guests who come to see the golus.

-Here are 20 Popular Sundal varieties for Navaratri are:
+Here are 20 Popular Navratri Sundal varieties are:

 - Black Chana Sundal – This dish is very popular with all people and is very tasty.
 It is taken with rice as well as chapattis.
 100 gm of black chana contains 360 calories and 0 gm fat.
 It is also rich in protein.